VHonzik/Jadernak-ludum-dares/README.md

 # Jadernak-ludum-dares

-This is a repository for my past and future games made in Ludum dare compo or possibly jam.
+This is a repository for my past and future games made for Ludum Dare Compo or possibly Jam.

 Links to the respective LD pages: